-4.16.2 How can I use ZoneMinder to trigger something else when there is an alarm?
+4.14.2 How can I use ZoneMinder to trigger something else when there is an alarm?

 ZoneMinder includes a perl API which means you can create a script to interact with the ZM shared memory data and use it in your own scripts to react to ZM alarms or to trigger ZM to generate new alarms.
-Full details are in the README or by doing perldoc ZoneMinder, perldoc ZoneMinder::SharedMem etc. Below is an example script that checks all monitors for alarms and when one occurs, prints a message to the screen.
-You can add in your own code to make this reaction a little more useful.
+Full details are in the README or by doing perldoc ZoneMinder etc.